ILIAS-eLearning/ILIAS/components/ILIAS/Poll/README.md

 ### What Is Shown in the Poll Block?

+#### General
 - When offline (or equivalently outside of the availability period), the block is only shown to users with write-access.
-The content shown in the block is not affected at all: it is still shown to users with write-access even if the poll is offline.
+The content shown in the block is not affected at all: it is still shown to users with write-access even if the Poll is offline.
-- Title and description of the poll, an anchor with its id, whether it is offline (or unavailable), and comments (if enabled) are always rendered in the block.
+- Title and description of the Poll, an anchor with its id, whether it is offline (or unavailable), and comments (if enabled) are always rendered in the block.
-- For anonymous users, a warning is shown that they need to be logged in to interact with the poll.
+- For anonymous users, a warning is shown that they need to be logged in to interact with the Poll.
+- When 'Manage' is activated in the Container of the Poll, only general information about the Poll is shown, but not its question, answers or results.

+#### Question, Answers, and Results
 - When no question is set yet, a corresponding message is shown in the block.
 - When a question is set, but a limited voting period is set and has not